Vietnam.vn - Nền tảng quảng bá Việt Nam

 At the same time, when the explosive is activated, these voids act as miniature reactors, increasing the internal pressure and helping the combustion process to take place more quickly and powerfully.

 This innovation not only improves performance but also reduces production costs.
-Previously, scientists often used high-tech materials such as graphene to improve CL-20, but these materials were too expensive to apply on a large scale.
-Steamed buns, on the other hand, are extremely cheap (just over 1 yuan each), making this method economically feasible.
+Previously, scientists used high-tech materials such as graphene to improve CL-20, but these materials were too expensive for large-scale applications.
+Steamed buns, on the other hand, cost extremely little (just over 1 yuan each), making this method economically feasible.

 Research on CL-20 in China began in the 1970s and its molecular formula was first published in 1994.
 Since then, Chinese scientists have been constantly improving to produce this complex chemical at low cost.